kiriakos2004/DL_Democritos_ptyx/README.md

 - Scale the features using StandardScaler.
 - Split the data into training and testing sets.

+### Check functions used for Physical Loss of PINN

+In order to check if the equations used at the physical part of loss accurately predict power:

+        calculate_shaft_power.py

+ This script will:

+- Calculate the power needed in different combinations of Speed and Fore / Aft draught.
+- User must compare results with training data in different Speeds and Fore / Aft draughts.

 ### Running the Data-Driven Model

 To train and evaluate the purely data-driven neural network model: